 According to a 12-month study conducted by Anne McTiernan at the Cancer Prevention Research Program of Fred Hutchinson Cancer Research Center, data shows that loss of body fat in conjunction with moderate intensity exercise causes a greater decline in androgen, testosterone and free testosterone.

 Combining a healthy diet high in protein and free of processed foods, unhealthy carbohydrates, sugars and fats in addition to moderate exercise, 45 minutes a day, 5 days a week should be the starting point towards getting the body back on the right track.

 Another form of exercise to take on is yoga.
-Yoga was recently shown to be more effective than other forms of exercise at improve insulin resistance in PCOS.
+Yoga was recently shown to be more effective than other forms of exercise as it improves insulin resistance in those with PCOS.
 Yoga also helps to calm the mind and reduce stress, both of which are vitally important for balancing hormones.
 Plan on doing yoga 2-3 times a week, and cardiovascular/weight bearing exercises 3 times a week.